Charli3-Official/charli3-dendrite/README.md

 We are planning to add support for Ogmios and Kupo as additional data providers in future releases.
 These will offer alternative ways to interact with the Cardano blockchain and may provide performance improvements or additional features.
 Stay tuned for updates on the integration of these providers.
 Once implemented, they will be configurable in a similar manner to the existing providers.
 ### Wallet Configuration
-Cardex supports wallet integration for performing transactions.
+Charli3 Dendrite supports wallet integration for performing transactions.
 You can configure a wallet using a mnemonic phrase:
 ```bash
 WALLET_MNEMONIC="your wallet mnemonic phrase"
 ```